Updated: July 2026

 Who is ultimately responsible for keeping personal data safe?
 The answer lies in three key roles: the Data Protection Officer (DPO), Data Controller, and Data Processor.
-Each role is distinct in ensuring compliance with data protection laws such as the General Data.
-Protection Regulation (GDPR) and protecting the rights of individuals whose data is being processed.
+Each role is distinct in ensuring compliance with data protection laws, such as the General Data Protection Regulation (GDPR), and in protecting the rights of individuals whose data is being processed.

 Understanding the differences between these roles is essential for organisations that process personal data.
-While the DPO is a specific position within a company responsible for overseeing compliance, Data Controllers and Processors are defined by what they do with personal data – whether they determine the purposes of data processing or carry it out on behalf of another party.
+The DPO is a specific position within a company responsible for overseeing compliance.
+At the same time, Data Controllers and Processors are defined by their function: whether they determine the purposes of data processing or carry it out on behalf of another party.

 Adequate data protection depends on a clear distinction between the roles of Data Protection Officers (DPOs), Data Controllers, and Data Processors.
-While the DPO is an appointed individual within an organisation, the Data Controller and Data Processor are roles that describe what an entity (organisation or individual) does with personal data.
+The DPO is an appointed individual within an organisation, while Data Controller and Data Processor are roles that describe what an entity (organisation or individual) does with personal data.

 Under GDPR, appointing a DPO is mandatory for organisations that: